p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 <p style="color: #EA2F65"> <b>4) Metrics</b></p>

-Now, that you have better clarity about the mission and the users, let's build and state the approach. <br>
+Now, that you have better clarity about the mission and the users, let's build a comprehensive list of relevant metrics<br>
 Generally metrics are measured across the entire user funnel -

 **Product Funnel**